- Dinner: Saturday, 3 June, 5pm - 6:30pm (RSVP, private event)

 - Exhibition Period: 5 - 25 June 2017, open by appointment

-When Natalie Mik asked Virginia Broersma to show her work for an exhibition at GBS, both quickly realized that collaborating on a conversation-based and process-oriented community project could be an interesting and challenging endeavor.
+When Natalie Mik asked Virginia Broersma to show her work for an exhibition at GBS, both quickly realized that collaborating on a conversation-based project could be an interesting and challenging endeavor.
 As both artists who also work as curators, Broersma and Mik are interested in interdisciplinary dialogue.
 While Mik’s practice looks at art through the lenses of performativity, Broersma identifies herself primarily as a painter, yet through conversation, they found common ground with specific themes and motivations within their work.

 "If we as artists are considering similar things, how do a painter and a performance artist collaborate/communicate?
 Is a translation needed between our mediums, and what would that be?
 If we are both dealing with (re)presentation but in different ways, what is the thing/idea/source we are representing - the thing we have in common perhaps?" (text from email exchange)

 "A Painter and a Performance Artist walk into a Bar..." creates artistic modes and strategies to these questions.
 Over the month of June, Mik and Broersma will begin the process of collaborating or perhaps better put, figuring out how to collaborate.
 The rules have to be reinvented.
 There will be no set goals, no formalized expectations but more willingness to trust each other.
 A dialogue with an experimental spirit and an openness to listen to each other will over the course of the month be documented in the space with remnants, notes, ideas, and unforeseen materializations.
+The exhibition component of this collaboration features a changing wall display at Grab Bag Studio.
+The display is reflective of Broerma’s art making process with finished and unfinished work of hers.
+Using this as a device for the collaboration, Mik will track the process and move around the work arrangements to understand how the ideas in the works have been formed.
+Notes and sketches from their conversations will be added to the wall as well.

 About Virginia Broersma: